xuwang/docker-dev/README.md

 */vagrant/bin/dk* is available to let you easily manage all the services.

-        sudo /vagrant/bin/dk help
+        sudo dk help

 For example, if you want to start a redis service:

-        sudo /vagrant/bin/dk start redis
+        sudo dk start redis

 See all available dockers:

-        sudo /vagrant/bin/dk list
+        sudo dk list

 ### How to add new application

 Under /vagrant/bin directory, each *_start_app* is a wrapper around docker run command to setup the necessary container environment, service dependencies and then run "docker run" to start the docker.

 Here is an example of start_kafka.
 It checks if zookeeper is running, and start it if not, then run kafka:

 	#!/bin/bash